rangle/ngcourse/handout/11-ui-router.md

      <div ui-view></div>
     </div>

-    <script src="/bower_components/lodash/dist/lodash.js"></script>

   ...
 ```

-`ui-view` is a directive that `ui-router` users to manage its views.
+`ui-view` is a directive that `ui-router` uses to manage its views.
 It will be replaced by the template or templateURL that is configured for each ui-router state.

 All the content we just removed will be added to templates, and `ui-router` will insert them into `ui-view` based on the current application state.